Interviews & Follow-Up

 - Single vs. multiple: You may have one interview or you may have two or three interviews with a combination of physicians and students.
 In some cases, you will have a group interview in which you will be seated with other applicants and asked to respond to questions in turn.
 In any case, they are looking for you to demonstrate commitment, problem-solving skills, communication skills, empathy, genuineness, and readiness to enter the profession.

 - Multiple Mini-Interviews: As of summer 2016, these schools use the MMI format.
+The official applicant guidebooks and resources, as well as program websites, will have the most current information.
 Be prepared for a series of short (10 minutes or less) interviews in a circuit of 8-12 stations.
 In addition to traditional interview questions, expect to be presented with scenarios related to ethics, interpersonal skills, professionalism, critical thinking, and teamwork.
 Link to an interesting NYTimes article on this.
 Virginia Tech, one of the schools using this tool, has also provided a youtube video that is helpful.

 How should I prepare?